The Zipper

 I eventually found out about the girlfriend, or vice versa.
 It wasn’t a happy time for me or the girlfriend.
 More on that some other time.

-Another BTW — rumor has it the man still pretends the girlfriend doesn’t exist.
+Rumor has it the man still pretends the girlfriend doesn’t exist.
 I don’t miss him.

 « Previous page